tlmanz/godav/README.md

 2. **Optimize chunk size**: Larger chunks = fewer requests, but more memory usage
 3. **Set appropriate retries**: Balance reliability vs. performance
 4. **Use context**: Implement timeouts and cancellation for better UX
+5. **Enable pause/resume**: For large files, use checkpoints to recover from interruptions
+6. **Handle signals**: Implement graceful shutdown with checkpoint saving

 ## License